What’s the Difference Between a Surety Bond and a Contract Bond?

-This leads to the next kind of coupling of bonds, which is the payment bond and the performance bond.
+This leads to the next kind of bond couplings, which is the payment bond and the performance bond.
+Let’s discuss.

 Payment Bonds and Performance Bonds

-A payment bond guarantees payment for subcontractors and payment for materials.
+A payment bond is a bond that guarantees payment for subcontractors and payment for materials.

-A performance bond covers the ability of the contractor to perform and finish the job as per contract requirements.
+A performance bond, on the other hand, covers the ability of the contractor to perform and finish the job as per contract requirements.
 If the contractor doesn’t perform, the contract bond kicks in and helps to pay for the completion of that performance.

-An important note: For all of these bonds, if they’re used and there’s a claim on a bond, the contractor who purchased the bond has to pay that back, says Brenda Jo.
+An important note: For all bonds mentioned, if they’re used and there’s a claim on a bond, the contractor who purchased the bond has to pay that back, says Brenda Jo.

-This considered, surety companies look for really strong financials in a company, including:
+This considered, surety companies look for strong financials in a company, including:

 - Lines of credit